-Scope note: This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object the composition of "The Four Friends" by A. A. Milne (E65) has created "The Four Friends" by A. A. Milne (E28)
+Scope note: This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object example, this is the composition of a poem, not its commitment to paper.

 It represents the act of conceiving the intellectual content of the E28 Conceptual Object.
 It does not represent the act of creating the first physical carrier of the E28 Conceptual Object.
-As an example, this is the composition of a poem, not its commitment to paper.
+As an